dentarg/auth0-blog/_posts/2016-09-19-angular-2-testing-series-services.markdown

 - jasmine
 ---

-When i started developing and writing tests for Angularjs applications, everything felt natural.
-The tools were mature and i easily got used to develop applications in TDD (Test Driven Development).
+When I started developing and writing tests for Angularjs applications, everything felt natural.
+The tools were mature and I easily got used to develop applications in TDD ([Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)).
-It gave me a high level of confidence, that my application is working as i imagined.
+It gave me a high level of confidence, that my application is working as I imagined.
-Just after Angular 2 came out and i learnt the basics, i knew that the next step is to learn testing with it.
+Just after Angular 2 came out and I learnt the basics, I knew that the next step was to learn testing with it.

-This article is the first part of a series, where i share my experiences testing different building blocks of an Angular 2 application.
+This article is the first part of a series, where I share my experiences testing different building blocks of an Angular 2 application.
 We will start with simple use cases and then head for more complex ones.

 - Services (this article)